 As a small business owner, you need to understand that the contribution margin covers your fixed costs and your desired profit.
 Now you need to figure out how to calculate the contribution margin in order to cover your fixed costs and desired profit.

 As the type of product sold heads towards greater sales volume, the contribution margin for the product can decrease to cover the fixed costs in the company.
 If the contribution margin decreases, the price can decrease too and in turn, more sales occur.
-So let’s do a simple equation to address a known item.
+Let’s do a simple equation to address a known item.
 Assume your fixed costs are $2,300 per month.
 The product (let’s call this a widget) you sell costs 72 cents to purchase the product, pay for the labor to make the sale, and get the product delivered to the customer.
-So how many widgets must you sell at $1.00 each to cover the fixed costs in one month?
-The formula is below:
+How many widgets must you sell at $1.00 each to cover the fixed costs in one month?
+The formula is as follows:

 N = Number of Widgets to Sell